front-end-intermediate/session-2/storage.md

 These browser APIs let you do full, real page reloads while maintaining state and user data.
 They’re great for enhancing the user experience.

-For this week’s projects, you’ll use browser storage to track progress across a multi-page form, and display a progress bar to track the user’s progress.
-You also setup some shopping cart filters to narrow down a set of products.

 ## localStorage and sessionStorage

 There are two browser APIs you can use to save data natively in the browser: `localStorage` and `sessionStorage`.
 They work mostly the same way, with a few notable differences.